MarkMa512/rabbitmq-crl-example/README.md

 ```
 sh reload_reset_rabbit-s.sh
 ```
+Please re-apply user acess accordingly.
+However, you are still advised to tear down the broker setup and re-start the broker.

 ### Verify the configuration files and certificate location inside the broker
 To verify the locations of certificates, as well as the contents for the config files, run